giabeni/os-project/README.md

 $ npm start
 ```

-It will start the VM, assemble the program in ./tests/program.txt, load it to the virtual memory and execute it.
+It will start the simulator.

+There are some input examples at folder `./tests`.

 ## Output